What is it?

 OneNote for note-taking

 OneNote notebooks let you collect related information in one central place, just like you would with a paper notebook.
-You can have different pages and sections within a notebook and the OneNote interface will be familiar to you if you use other Office 365 applications such as Word and PowerPoint.
+You can have different pages and sections within a notebook and the OneNote interface will be familiar to you if you use other Microsoft 365 applications such as Word and PowerPoint.
 You can have separate personal and collaborative notebooks.
 For example, you can share information within teaching units or as a space for projects you are working on.

 OneNote Class Notebook for using with a cohort